-Blue Apron is laying off a quarter of its staff
+Blue Apron falls 5% on layoffs report

 Comcast’s xFi upgrade makes it easier for parents to lock down their home’s internet

-Blue Apron is planning to lay off 24 percent of its staff, Bloomberg reports.
-The layoffs are aimed at Blue Apron’s facility in New Jersey, where it will cut 1,270 jobs.
-As of March 31, Blue Apron employed 5,202 people.

-These Blue Apron layoffs come about a month after the company’s lackluster initial public offering, its co-founder and COO Matthew Wadiak stepping down and a lawsuit from a former employee.
+The news quickly spooked investors, because it followed the company’s lackluster initial public offering, its co-founder and COO Matthew Wadiak stepping down and a lawsuit from a former employee.

-Needless to say, it’s been a rough month for the meal kit company.
-Blue Apron is currently trading at $6.24 a share, which is about 37 percent below its IPO price of $10 per share.
+Needless to say, it’s been a rough month or so for the meal kit company.
+Blue Apron is currently trading at $5.89 a share, well below its IPO price of $10 per share.

 Developing…Featured Image: Michael Nagle/Bloomberg via Getty Images